 - Food Sufficiency During the Pandemic

 May 2021 expenditures at food away from home establishments—restaurants, school cafeterias, sports venues, and other eating-out establishments—exceeded spending at food at home retailers for the second straight month, after trailing at-home expenditures in each month since March 2020, the beginning of the Coronavirus (COVID-19) pandemic.
-In March 2020, efforts to limit the spread of Coronavirus (COVID-19) included stay-at-home orders that led to significant changes in the food-spending patterns of U.S. consumers.
+In March 2020, efforts to limit the spread of Coronavirus included stay-at-home orders that led to significant changes in the food-spending patterns of U.S. consumers.
 Following a sharp decline during March to April 2020 in spending on food away from home, such purchases increased during May through December 2020.
 This increase occurred as States began allowing restaurants to reopen and households began receiving stimulus checks from the Coronavirus Aid, Relief and Economic Security (CARES) Act.
-Expenditures on food away from home establishments in December 2020 remained 18 percent below those in December 2019.
+Expenditures on food away from home establishments in December 2020 remained 19 percent below those in December 2019.
 (See For the Second Time in 25 Years, Annual U.S. Food Spending Declined in 2020).

 The ERS Weekly Retail Food Sales data series provides a more current and detailed picture of retail sales of food at home.
-Early in the COVID-19 pandemic, retail food sales rose sharply—peaking at 57 percent higher food sales spent on food at home during March 16–23, 2020, than the same week in 2019.
+Early in the COVID-19 pandemic, retail food sales rose sharply—peaking at 57 percent higher food sales spent on food at home during March 16–22, 2020, than the same week in 2019.
 After the COVID-19 pandemic reached a duration of more than 1 year, the Weekly Retail Food Sales data series added a comparison to food sales during the same week 2 years earlier to provide a pre-pandemic baseline that accounts for seasonality.
-By June 13, 2021, the value of food retail sales was 13.2 percent above the same week in 2020, just before the spike in retail sales.
+By June 13, 2021, the value of food retail sales was 13.2 percent above the same week in 2019.

 Food price changes during the pandemic reflect, in part, the impact of illnesses and safety measures on labor supply and productivity.
-For example, most fresh-market vegetable growers rely on seasonal labor to produce a crop and place it into supply channels.
-COVID-19 illnesses in producing regions reduced the supply of farm workers.
+For example, most fresh-market vegetable growers rely on seasonal labor to produce a crop and place the crop into supply channels.
+COVID-19 illnesses reduced the supply of farm workers in producing regions.
 Also, procedural changes to comply with recommended social distancing and sanitary protocols may have reduced productivity for some processing and packaging facilities.
-Similarly, meat processors faced labor shortages due to illness and implemented health protocols that may have hindered their ability to process cattle and hogs, although processors have recouped much of the lost slaughter capacity (see Spread of the Pandemic to Rural America and the August 2020 edition of Livestock, Dairy, and Poultry Outlook).
+Similarly, meat processors faced labor shortages (due to illness) and implemented health protocols that may have hindered their ability to process cattle and hogs, although processors have recouped much of the lost slaughter capacity (see Spread of the Pandemic to Rural America and the August 2020 edition of Livestock, Dairy, and Poultry Outlook).

 Food price changes also reflect the shift in demand away from restaurants, school cafeterias, sports venues, and other eating-out establishments (food away from home).
 Demand has shifted to grocery stores, supercenters, convenience stores, and other retailers (food at home), and has led to changes in food demand due to higher unemployment.

 The ERS Food Price Outlook tracks changes in the Consumer Price Index (CPI) for food at home and food away from home.
 The Consumer Price Index (CPI) for food measures changes in retail prices of food over time.
 Retail food prices were higher in May 2021 than May 2020 for several categories.
 The highest price increases were for fresh fruits (5.9 percent) and pork (3.2 percent).

 Stay-at-home orders, closures of nonessential businesses, and other actions to reduce the spread of coronavirus (COVID-19) contributed to a surge in U.S. unemployment not seen since the Great Depression in the 1930s. (see Unemployment During the Pandemic).

 To produce timely information on the economic and social effects of COVID-19 on U.S. households, the U.S. Department of Commerce, Bureau of the Census worked with ERS and other Federal agencies to develop the Household Pulse Survey (HPS).
 The HPS is a weekly online survey that asks respondents about educational, employment, health, housing, and food-related outcomes.
-Data were collected for Phase 1 of the HPS during April 23–July 21, 2020, and were collected during August 19–October 26, 2020, for Phase 2.
-Phase 3 was conducted during October 28, 2020–March 29, 2021.
+Data were collected for Phase 1 of the HPS during April 23–July 21, 2020; for Phase 2 during August 19–October 26, 2020; and for Phase 3.0 during October 28, 2020–March 29, 2021.
 Phase 3.1 began April 14, 2021.
 The HPS includes an indicator of food sufficiency for U.S. households, as well as an indicator of child food sufficiency.